erikengervall/parallax-vanilla/README.md

 Image-elements are dynamically sized and adjusted relative to the pv-speed.

 ### Performance is key
-Vanilla Parallax maximises your parallax effects with hardware acceleration and no external libraries.
+Vanilla Parallax maximizes your parallax effects with hardware acceleration and zero external libraries.

 ### Media type independence
-Parallax effect not only applies on images but also work perfectly with videos.
+The parallax effect applies not only on images but on videos as well.
+Videos' audio will play if the videos are clicked and remain within the viewport.

 ## Browser support
 Tested browsers: